Black Mountain Retreat Center —

 Water conservation — All our bathrooms use low-flow fixtures for toilets, sinks and showers.
 Guests are reminded of the importance of water conservation.
 In the gardens, 95% of irrigation is done through soaker hoses and drip irrigation systems.

-Lighting — The center uses energy-efficient lighting throughout the property.
+Power and lighting — The center uses solar power for a large portion of its needs, and has energy-efficient lighting throughout the property.
 Staff are encouraged to be mindful about switching off unnecessary lighting and heating, and remind guests to do the same.

 Remodeling — Whenever possible, we use recycled or donated products for remodeling parts of the buildings, such as donated paints or office furniture pulled from commercial buildings that are being demolished.